makson96/Recultis/index.md

 ![](https://github.com/makson96/Recultis/raw/master/assets/html/openra-ra-screen.png)

-Classic Command and Conquer games are one of the best real time strategies in the history.
+Classic Command & Conquer games are one of the best real time strategies in the history.
 Wide variety of units, play styles and abilities are main focus of the series.
 [OpenRA](http://www.openra.net/) game engine allows you to play following titles from the franchise: Tiberian Dawn, Red Alert, Dune 2000, Tiberian Sun (pre-alpha).
 Games content is freeware, so you don't need to buy anything.
 Just install and play.

 ## [](#header-2)Doom 3: BFG